Table of Contents

 Eventually, the top of your onion plant will begin to turn a brownish-yellow.
 When your onions are ready to be harvested pick a dry early morning to do the pulling.

-The onions will need to be dried out before they are ready for storage or you will risk them rotting away.
 The sun can help you dry your onions out, if you lay the onions in two rows and allow the tops of one row over the other this will prevent the onions from being scalded.

 If the weather isn’t cooperating and you need to get your onions out of the ground, curing indoors is possible but takes longer.
 If curing indoors be sure to choose an area with good ventilation and air movement.

 After your onions are cured the neck of the onion to the skin will be dry and the entire skin will have a consistent texture to it.
+Once the onions are thoroughly dry, clip the roots and cut back the tops to one inch.
+Now they are ready to eat.

 When your onions are dried enough you can cut the bottom roots off and braid the tops together.
 If you prefer not to braid the tops, you can snip those off as well, but be sure to leave 2-3” of the top on to allow the stems to dry and cure completely.